Litoprobka/canary/README.md

 Right away, you may notice some differences.
 Compared to Haskell,
 - type signatures use `:` instead of `::`.
 - Forall clauses are required.
-This way, type names don't have to be uppercase, and value-level identifiers may be used at the type level with no ambiguity (the plan is to have dependent type-esque facilities at compile time, if not outright dependent types).
+This way, type names don't have to be uppercase, and value-level identifiers may be used at the type level with no ambiguity, which is a most for dependent types.
 - functions may not have multiple bodies.
 Instead, there's a `match` expression that behaves the same as `\cases` in Haskell.
 - (currently unimplemented) types have their own namespaces, and constructors have to be qualified by default

 ### Type system

+Canary features a dependently-typed system with Type-In-Type and no higher order unification yet.

-The type system is based on *Complete And Easy Bidirectional Typechecking for Higher-Rank Polymorphism* with some elements of Hindley-Milner.
+The type checker algorithm was based on *Complete And Easy Bidirectional Typechecking for Higher-Rank Polymorphism* with some elements of Hindley-Milner, and was further extended with dependent type support.

 It can infer anything that HM can, but for higher-rank types, explicit annotations are required.